Back to Blog

 Inspiring Role Models for Young Leaders

-To build confidence in our dreams, we must first believe that they are possible.
-At the National Inventors Hall of Fame®, we know that role models empower us all to set big goals and follow our curiosities.
+To build confidence in our dreams, we must first believe they are possible.
+At the National Inventors Hall of Fame®, we know that role models empower us all to set big goals and follow our curiosity.

-Read below to understand how role models have inspired our Hall of Famers and to uncover a few awesome innovators who will motivate you to be the best role model you can be!
+Read below to uncover a few awesome innovators who will motivate you to be the best role model you can be!

 What Do Hall of Famers Say About Role Models?